Social Media Comments - 5 Ways Your Staff Should Respond

 We recently had a situation where someone wrote a review on our client's page that was actually about an unaffiliated bank in another state, but this bank had a very similar name as our client institution.

-We knew all along that she was mistaken, but we let her figure this out on her own and instead we responded to the comment with a message of apology, and included all of our client's branch locations and asked the user to verify the location of the incident.
+We knew all along that she was mistaken, but we let her figure this out on her own and instead, we responded to the comment with a message of apology, included all of our client's branch locations, and asked the user to verify the location of the incident.
 The customer eventually realized they made a mistake and revised their review.

 It is important to keep up with any negative comments on your page and to always respond with an appropriate and timely message.
-The vast majority of comments will be positive, but on the occasion that someone has something critical to say, it's essential that your staff respond quickly.
+The vast majority of comments will be positive, but on the occasion that someone has something critical to say, your staff must respond quickly.
 By doing this you demonstrate that you take your customer's feedback and concerns seriously.

 Treat these rare instances as opportunities to demonstrate stellar customer service, and when mistakes are made you should acknowledge them and treat them as learning opportunities for your staff.